smitelli/scottsmitelli.com/src/content/top-level/resume/index.md

 ### Maker Studios _(formerly Blip Networks)_ &bull; Senior Engineer <span class="date-range">Sep 2013--Jun 2015</span>

-Built and maintained backend software for ingesting, transcoding, and serving web video; served as a systems engineer when necessary.
-Implemented API servers---some handling 1,800 requests/second at peak, reporting scripts, and translation tools to assist with the acquisition by Maker Studios.
-Migrated applications from physical data centers to virtual machine hosts and AWS.
+Built and maintained software for ingesting, transcoding, and serving web video; served as a systems engineer.
+Implemented API servers---some handling 1,800 requests/second, reporting scripts, and translation tools during the acquisition by Maker Studios.
+Migrated applications from bare-metal to hypervisors and AWS.
 Assisted with the teardown of a monolithic Perl application and replacement with loosely-coupled microservices, all managed using Puppet.

-- _Technologies:_ Python, JavaScript/Node.js, Express, Puppet, AWS EC2, Linux (CentOS/Ubuntu), Apache, nginx, Varnish, MySQL, MongoDB, Elasticsearch, MogileFS, Git, Bash, FFmpeg, Nagios, Logstash, StatsD

 ### Thomson Reuters &bull; Web Developer <span class="date-range">Jan 2013--Sep 2013</span>

-Received control of a prototype of Reuters Next, a complete rewrite of the Reuters.com news platform with re-imagined UX interactions and backend services.
-Implemented additional features, practiced test-driven development, and productionized the site for deployment on AWS.
-Navigated the knowledge transfer period between the outside agency that built the prototype and an offshore engineering and QA team.
+Took ownership of the Reuters Next, a prototype of the Reuters.com news platform with re-imagined UX and a modern backend.
+Implemented features, practiced test-driven development, and productionized the site for deployment on AWS.
+Navigated the knowledge transfer between the prototyping agency and an offshore engineering and QA team.

-- _Technologies:_ Python, JavaScript, HTML, SASS/SCSS, Tornado, Backbone.js, jQuery, AWS EC2, nginx, MongoDB, Redis, Git, Adobe Photoshop, Jira

 ### Worldnow &bull; Senior Interactive Development Manager <span class="date-range">Nov 2011--Jan 2013</span>

-Built customized frontend features for a content management platform used by dozens of television news stations across North America.
-Advised client services managers about the feasibility and scheduling of such requests.
-Assisted with a global conversion of all site templates to responsive web design.
-Created libraries to simplify the implementation of common customizations.
+Built custom frontend features for a content management platform used by dozens of television news stations across North America.
+Advised client services managers on the feasibility and scheduling of such requests.
+Assisted with a global conversion of all web templates to responsive design.
+Created libraries to simplify shared customizations.

 ### Abrams Media &bull; Lead Developer <span class="date-range">Jan 2010--Nov 2011</span>